blakeruprecht/blakeruprecht.github.io/content/growth-mindset.md

 ---
 date: 2023-08-06
-title: Develop a Growth Mindset
+title: Growth mindset
 description: '"Growth mindset is a great way to re-frame problems and incorporate some of the most useful parts of Stoicism and other philosophies to keep moving forward and growing in life."'
 type: tree
 ---

-**Summary**: Change your mindset to prioritize growth by praising yourself for effort, hard-work, and learning.
-Talk to yourself like a friend, don't try to be perfect, and engage in positive self-talk.
-Eventually, you will be making more progress than you ever were with a fixed mindset.

 **Growth mindset** is when you believe you can improve at anything with time and effort.
 Instead of seeing challenges as an internal problem, you see them as a chance to get better and improve.
 When facing challenges, you get excited about the *learning process*.
 This mentality makes you less likely to quit, and much more likely to hit your goals.
 Basically, challenge your beliefs about yourself, and switch your *fixed mindset* (e.g. I'm slow, mediocre at lifting, stupid at writing) to a *growth mindset* (e.g. I can get faster, I try hard at dating, I'm learning how to write).

 ## Praise effort, not identity
 Scientists did a study on kids, and basically split them up into two groups.